-The order of the showjumping and cross-country varies at different competitions, but in eventing at the Olympics the cross-country is the second phase and all horses and riders perform on this day, which follows the second dressage day.
+The order of the showjumping and cross-country varies at different competitions, but in eventing at the Paris Olympics the cross-country is the second phase and takes place on second day.

 Each horse and rider pair go round the cross-country course separately, in canter or gallop, jumping solid obstacles.
 These will include features such as water, ditches and steps up and down and also technical tests such as jumping narrow fences and fences at an angle.
 There will be a number of combination fences where the different jumps are close together and there are not many strides between them.
 The striding may be set to be difficult so the horse needs to take particularly long or short strides to successfully clear the obstacles.
-The cross-country course at the Olympic Games in Tokyo will have up to 38 jumping efforts and be around 4500m long.
-It will take the best competitors approximately eight minutes to complete it.
+The cross-country course at the Olympic Games in Paris is expected to be around 5300m long.
+The best competitors will finish under the “optimum time”, which will be around 9min 18sec.

 How big are the jumps in eventing?

 This depends on the level of competition.
 At the lowest level of affiliated competition in Britain, the jumps are 80cm high, although there will be unaffiliated competitions with smaller jumps.
 At the Olympics, the cross-country jumps are up to 1.20m high (or 1.40m high if it’s a brush fence).
 The top spread of the obstacle can be up to 1.80m.
-The showjumps are up to 1.30m at the Olympics.
+The showjumps are up to 1.25m in the team round and up to 1.30m in the individual round at the Olympics.